ImTom6/IRP_2026/Methylation Analysis/UXM_Pipeline/README.md

 - Patient .bam files
 - If not already completed, requires a .txt file containing the list of bam files in the same directory
 - Can be created with ls *.bam > /file_list.txt

+The pipeline can be run in full, or individual steps can be run (Found in UXM_Individual_Steps directory)